hackbg/fadroma/crates/fadroma-dsl/README.md

 ## Comparison

-To better understand what the macro generates here's a simple contract and what the generated code ends up looking like:
+To better understand what the macro generates, here's a simple contract:

 ```rust ignore
 #[fadroma::dsl::contract]